Nonlinear opto-magnetic signature of d-wave altermagnets

 Substituting the corresponding Green's function into the expression Eq.~\eqref{Eq:Chi_ijl}, the response function can be simplified as

-Note that the induced magnetization is along the direction of the N\'eel order.
+Note that the induced magnetization is along the direction of the N\'eel order, consistent with the spin group analysis.
 This provides an optical way to detect the N\'eel order in altermagnets.
-We mention that the response function in the static limit remain nonzero, giving rise to a dc nonlinear magnetoelectric effect~\cite{trama2024,PhysRevB.110.184407}.
+We mention that the response function in the static limit remains nonzero, giving rise to a dc nonlinear magnetoelectric effect~\cite{trama2024,PhysRevB.110.184407}.

 Now we present the numerical results of the response function.
-The model Hamiltonian Eq.~\eqref{Eq:HamAlterM} possess a mirror symmetry $M_x$, and consequently, the component $\chi_{ixy}$ vanishes identically.
+The model Hamiltonian Eq.~\eqref{Eq:HamAlterM} possesses a mirror symmetry $M_x$, and consequently, the component $\chi_{ixy}$ vanishes identically.
 The only independent component is $\chi_{ixx}\equiv \hat{n}_i\chi$.
-Figure~\ref{Fig:results} shows the dimensionless response function $\chi/\chi_0$, with $\chi_0=e^2\mu_B/t^2$, as a function of light frequency for several different decay rates at $T=0$ [Fig.~\ref{Fig:results}~(a)] and $T=100$\si{K} [Fig.~\ref{Fig:results}~(b)].
+Figure~\ref{Fig:results} shows the dimensionless response function $\chi/\chi_0$, with $\chi_0=e^2\mu_B/t^2$, as a function of light frequency for several different decay rates at $T=0$ [Fig.~\ref{Fig:results}(a)] and $T=$\SI{100}{K} [Fig.~\ref{Fig:results}(b)].
 As shown in the figure, for small decay rates $\Gamma$, the response function shows a minimum with increasing light frequency.
 The depth of this minimum decreases with rising temperature and decay rate.
 For sufficiently large $\Gamma$ or high temperature, the minimum disappears.
 Further increasing frequency, the response function changes sign.
 In the high frequency limit, the response function becomes largely insensitive to both temperature and decay rate.
+To check the robustness of the effect against impurity scattering, we also calculate the response function using an energy-dependent decay rate within the Born approximation and obtain similar results, see Supplemental Material~\cite{SI}.

-To estimate the order of magnitude of the induced magnetization, we consider a laser beam with an electric strength of $E\sim 1$\si{MeV/cm}~\cite{Huisman_2016}, corresponding to a light intensity of $1.3$\si{GW/cm^2}.
+To estimate the order of magnitude of the induced magnetization, we consider a laser beam with an electric strength of $E\sim $\SI{1}{MeV/cm}~\cite{Huisman_2016}, corresponding to a light intensity of \SI{1.3}{GW/cm^2}.
 This yields a scale of $\chi_0 E^2 \sim \mu_B$\si{nm^2}.
 Given that the lattice constant of KRu$_4$O$_8$ is approximately $10$\AA~\cite{weber2024ultrafast}, the induced spin angular momentum per unit cell is estimated as $\chi/\chi_0\mu_B$ per unit cell.
-For $\Omega=10$\si{THz} and $\Gamma=0.01$\si{eV}, this results in a value of approximately $-0.016\mu_B$ per unit cell at $100$\si{K}.
+For $\Omega=$\SI{10}{THz} and $\Gamma=$\SI{0.01}{eV}, this results in a value of approximately $-0.016\mu_B$ per unit cell at \SI{100}{K}.